 Get the kid in on the action

 Yes, it’s messier, yes it slows the process down significantly, but baking or cooking together with a kid makes for great bonding.
-Cooking is a life skill, and the kitchen need not be a terrifying place for kids as long as they are supervised and are given rules.
+Cooking is a life skill, and the kitchen need not be a terrifying place as long as they are supervised at all times and are given rules.
 Kids who learn to cook also tend to eat healthier.

 For this dish, I tried to get Akira to snap the spinach leaves from the stem (not her favorite task).
 This was her first time to grate cheese – usually she’d just steal handfuls of the stuff when she thinks we’re not looking – and she did well!
 She liked this task a lot!